-Following the decline of the Korea Composite Stock Price Index 200 (the "KOSPI 200") in the closing auction on 11 November 2010 by approximately 2.7 %, the Korean Financial Supervisory Service ("FSS")

-commenced an investigation and expressed concerns that the fall in the KOSPI 200 was attributable to a sale by Deutsche Bank of a basket of stocks, worth approximately € 1.6 billion, that was held as part of an index arbitrage position on the KOSPI 200.
-On 23 February 2011, the Korean Financial Services Commission, which oversees the work of the FSS, reviewed the FSS' findings and recommendations and resolved to take the following actions: (i) to file a criminal complaint to the Korean Prosecutor's Office for alleged market manipulation against five employees of Deutsche Bank group and Deutsche Bank's subsidiary Deutsche Securities Korea Co. ("DSK") for vicarious corporate criminal liability; and (ii) to impose a suspension of six months, commencing 1 April 2011 and ending 30 September 2011, of DSK's business for proprietary trading of cash equities and listed derivatives and DMA (direct market access) cash equities trading, and the requirement that DSK suspend the employment of one named employee for six months.
-On 19 August 2011, the Korean Prosecutor's Office announced its decision to indict DSK and four employees of Deutsche Bank group on charges of spot/futures-linked market manipulation.
-The criminal trial commenced in January 2012.
+Following the decline of the Korea Composite Stock Price Index 200 (the "KOSPI 200") in the closing auction on 11 November 2010 by approximately 2.7 %, the Korean Financial Supervisory Service ("FSS") commenced an investigation and expressed concerns that the fall in the KOSPI 200 was attributable to a sale by Deutsche Bank of a basket of stocks, worth approximately \in 1.6 billion, that was held as part of an index arbitrage position on the KOSPI 200.
+On 19 August 2011, the Korean Prosecutor's Office indicted DSK and four employees of the Group on charges of spot/futures-linked market manipulation.
 On 25 January 2016, the Seoul Central District Court rendered guilty verdicts against a DSK trader and DSK.
-A criminal fine of KRW 1.5 billion (less than € 2.0 million) was imposed on DSK.
-The Court also ordered forfeiture of the profits generated on the underlying trading activity.
-The Group disgorged the profits on the underlying trading activity in 2011.
+A criminal fine of KRW 1.5 billion (less than \in 2.0 million) was imposed on DSK.
 The criminal trial verdicts against both the DSK trader and against DSK were overturned on appeal in a decision rendered by the Seoul High Court on 12 December 2018.
 The Korean Prosecutor's Office has appealed the Seoul High Court decision.

 In addition, a number of civil actions have been filed in Korean courts against Deutsche Bank and DSK by certain parties who allege they incurred losses as a consequence of the fall in the KOSPI 200 on 11 November 2010.
-First instance court decisions were rendered against the Bank and DSK in some of these cases starting in the fourth quarter of 2015.
-The one outstanding claim known to Deutsche Bank is for an amount of approximately \in 50 million (at present exchange rates).
+The one outstanding claim known to Deutsche Bank is for an amount of approximately € 50 million (at present exchange rates).